 After talking to the storage admins, the architects, the managers, my managers, producers in increasing levels of agitation; one thing was clear: we will not buy dedicated hardware for storing backups, even if we cannot reliably make backups using the current system.

 I investigated alternatives, dumping the data directly to this system, but reading it back was impossible, our recovery times would be measured in weeks, not minutes or hours as was my objective.

-When I pressed for why this was the case, why would you put the project at so much risk after spending hundreds of millions on a new game engine and a new IP and and online subsystem which was much more advanced than anything else in industry (publicly known at least).
+When I pressed for why this was the case, why would you put the project at so much risk after spending hundreds of millions on a new game engine and a new IP (and it’s marketing) and an entirely new online subsystem…

-The answer was: “We have spent $1M of Yves’ money, and it will look bad if you do not use it”.
+The answer was simply: “We have spent $1M of Yves’ money, and it will look bad if you do not use it”.

 Lost Data #

 Ironically, and as if there was some deity wishing to vindicate me, a rogue and out of date game server node rose from the dead and began corrupting player profiles shortly after.